gammaspire/f2p_starhunter_bot/README.md

 * $strike
     * will print words of forceful "encouragement" to press our leaders into allowing the scouters to unionize

+* $galaxy
+    * will output a image of a random nearby galaxy, with the image taken either from the Legacy Survey (http://legacysurvey.org/viewer) or SDSS (https://skyserver.sdss.org/dr16/en/home.aspx) depending on server availability
+    * if both servers are offline, you will receive an arbitrary nature scene, courtesy of <picsum.photos>.
+    * if you like a particular galaxy or have a favorite number, you can dictate the galaxy chosen by typing an integer after the command. leave blank otherwise!
+    * Example usage: `$galaxy 559`

 ## Notes

-* The base of this code originated from https://www.freecodecamp.org/news/create-a-discord-bot-with-python/.
+* The base of this code originated from <https://www.freecodecamp.org/news/create-a-discord-bot-with-python/>.
 * Buyer beware: this tool may be afflicted by the spaghetti plague.
 I claim all responsibility for this.